COVID-19 recession: Zambia

 Zambia faced a severe debt crisis.
 Almost half the national budget goes towards interest payments, with questions about whether the country will be able to make all future payments.

 Americas

 Argentina

 Argentina entered its 9th sovereign default in history due to the recession.
 The government has proposed taking over one of the largest agroexporting companies Vicentín S.A.I.C after it incurred in a debt of more than $1.35 billion.

 Belize

-The fall in travel is expected to drive Belize into a deep recession in 2020.
+The fall in travel was expected to drive Belize into a deep recession in 2020.
+In 2020, the economy contracted 13.4% with the sharpest declines observed in net foreign demand and private consumption.
+On an annualized base, the unemployment rate increased 19.1% from September 2019 to September 2020.

 Brazil

 The Brazilian government forecast that its economy will experience its biggest crash since 1900, with a gross domestic product contraction of 4.7%.

 At the first trimester of 2020 the gross domestic product was 1.5% smaller than the GDP of the first trimester of 2019, and it decreased to the same level of 2012.

 On 9 April 2020, at least 600,000 businesses went bankrupt, and 9 million people were fired.

 Even with the pandemic, the state of São Paulo was the only Brazilian state to see a GDP growth in 2020, of about 0.4%.